artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

-# Setting up the environment for OpenCV, GCC Compiler (C++), CMakeList, and Edit environment variables for your account
+# Environment Setup: OpenCV, GCC (C++), CMake, and Visual Studio Code

 ## Visual Studio Code

-I will be using [Visual Studio Code](https://code.visualstudio.com).
-You are welcome to use any other Code Editor!
+This project uses [Visual Studio Code](https://code.visualstudio.com) as the primary code editor.
+You are free to use any editor of your choice, but VS Code is recommended for its extension ecosystem and CMake integration.

-### Extensions to install in Visual Studio Code (Recommend)
+### Recommended Extensions
-I recommend going to the extension tab within Visual Studio Code and install the following:
+Open the **Extensions** tab in Visual Studio Code and install the following recommended extensions to improve C++ development, IntelliSense, and debugging support.

 ![alt text](picture_reference_readme/image.png)
 ![alt text](picture_reference_readme/image-1.png)